1949 to 1967 – PYE BROADCAST AUDIO CONSOLES | THE OB SCANNERS PART ONE

 These mixers were the same basically the same circuit design as the small 4 channel transistor mixer, pictured below that was often seen in use by UK broadcasters as an ‘ancilliary mixer’.
 The first stage of the mic amp used a single transistor in fact and the broadcast spec PPM was the most complicated circuitry inside!
 I remember using one of these mixers on my first ‘video location drama’ and two to record a choir with a ‘stereo pair’.

-Dave Langridge was ex-ATV sound and recalled the commentary vehicle when he was a Sound Supervisor at ITN and suggested using it to provide multiple live translations on a series of EBU topical programmes originating from ITN also in the late ’70s.
-ITN were so pleased with his idea …..they seconded him to organise the whole complicated series.
+Dave Langridge was ex-ATV sound and he later recalled the commentary vehicle when he was a Sound Supervisor at ITN and suggested using it to provide multiple live translations on a series of EBU topical programmes originating from ITN also in the late ’70s.
+ITN were so pleased with his idea …..they seconded him to organise the whole of the complicated series.

 The story of the Pye OB units and their sound desks is continued in Part Two.